 Sunscreen for Rosacea prone skin

 If you have rosacea prone skin then your skin is probably red all the time.
 To combat redness we generally use a green color corrector in our makeup to offset the redness.
 This is why Hero Cosmetics launched their Hero Cosmetics Force Shield Superlight SPF 30 Sunscreen.
 The sunscreen has a green tint to it which will help combat redness and it also has great formulation!
 Fragrance free so you don’t get any of that icky sunscreen smell.
-It does have a bit of a primer feel to it so I recommend applying makeup over it but this is not bothersome unless you’re touching your face. (and you shouldn’t be touching your face all the time anyways)
+It does have a bit of a primer feel to it so I recommend applying makeup over it but this is not bothersome unless you’re touching your face. (and you shouldn’t be touching your face all the time anyways) Also note that I found it tricky to blend in at times so make sure you completely blend it in.

 Best Body Sunscreen